-The Timer/Event Counter's clock can originate from various sources.
-The instruction clock source (system clock source divided by 4) is used when the Timer/Event Counter 0 or Timer/Event Counter 1 is in the timer mode or in the pulse width measurement mode.
-The external clock source is used when the Timer/Event Counter is in the event counting mode, the clock source being provided on the external timer pin, TMR0 or TMR1.
-Depending upon the condition of the T0E or T1E bit, each high to low, or low to high transition on the external timer pin will increment the counter by one.
+The timer clock source can originate from either the system clock divided by 4 or from an external clock source.
+The system clock divided by 4 is used when the timer is in the timer mode or in the pulse width measurement mode.

+An external clock source is used when the timer is in the event counting mode, the clock source being provided on shared pin PA2/TMR.
+Depending upon the condition of the TE bit, each high to low, or low to high transition on the PA2/TMR pin will increment the counter by one.